Shop by Category

 It's worth noting that everyone's gut is different; some foods may be beneficial for one person but not for another.
 Generally speaking, some of the best foods for digestive health include:

-Fiber-rich foods: Foods high in fiber, such as fruits, vegetables, whole grains, and legumes, can help keep the digestive system regular and prevent constipation.
+Fiber-rich foods: Foods high in fiber, such as fruits (berries and avocados are best), vegetables (like broccoli, carrots, beets, collard greens, Brussels sprouts and artichokes), whole grains (like oats, quinoa and whole wheat pasta), seeds (like chia seeds and flax seeds) and legumes (like lentils, chickpeas and black beans), can help keep the digestive system regular and prevent constipation.
 They also act as prebiotics, feeding the beneficial bacteria in the gut, which is important for maintaining a healthy balance of gut microbiota.

-Fermented foods: Probiotic (or fermented) foods, such as yogurt, kefir, sauerkraut, and kimchi, are rich in probiotics, which are beneficial bacteria that can help to repopulate the gut with healthy microorganisms.
+Probiotic foods: Probiotic (or fermented) foods, such as yogurt, kefir, sauerkraut, kimchi and tempeh, are rich in probiotics, which are beneficial bacteria that can help to repopulate the gut with healthy microorganisms.
 Eating probiotic foods can help improve overall gut health and promote a healthy immune system.
 These are typically easy-to-digest foods as well.

 Prebiotic foods: Unlike probiotics, which are live beneficial bacteria found in certain foods or supplements, prebiotic foods are non-digestible fibers and compounds that serve as a food source for these beneficial bacteria.
 These foods include raw dandelion greens, raw leeks, raw onions, underripe bananas and apples with skin.